Ismail Ibn Sharif: Stabilisation of the empire

-While Moulay Ismail was occupied with these tribes in the Atlas, Ahmed ben Mehrez forged an alliance with Moulay Harran in order to destabilise Ismail's empire.
+While Moulay Ismail was occupied with these tribes in the Atlas, Ahmed ben Mehrez forged an alliance with Moulay Harran to destabilise Ismail's empire.
 When Moulay Ismail learned, in 1684/5, that the two rebels had taken control of Taroudant and its hinterland, he immediately set out to besiege the city.
 Ahmed went out with a group of slaves to visit a sanctuary and was confronted by some members of the Zirâra tribe, who were soldiers of Ismail.
 Although they did not recognise him, the Zirâra attacked him, sparking a short battle, which ended with the death of Ahmed.
 The sultan's soldiers only realised who he was after his death around the middle of October 1685.
 Ismail ordered that he be given a funeral and buried.
 Moulay Harran continued the resistance until April 1687, when he fled into the Sahara.
 The population of Taroudant was massacred and the city was repopulated with Rifans from Fez.
 Many of Ismail's military commanders had lost their lives in this war, but after this date, no one else challenged the power of the Sultan.
 The war between Ahmed and Ismail had come to an end after thirteen years of fighting.